pnanimal/Portfolio/AudioDeepLearning/README.md

 <p><center>
 <img src="https://github.com/pnanimal/Portfolio/blob/images/AudioDeepLearning/ANNmodel.png" align: center>
 </p></center>
 <b>Figure 13.
-ANN Model architecture.<b><BR>
+ANN Model architecture.<b><BR><BR>
-<p>    On the training data, the ANN achieved 91.5% accuracy, and on the test data, it achieved 93.4% accuracy.
+<p>On the training data, the ANN achieved 91.5% accuracy, and on the test data, it achieved 93.4% accuracy.
 The confusion matrix (Figure 14) showed that the net had the most problems with species 12, where it misclassified 5 audio files.
 Species12 was not one of the rarest species nor was it augmented.
 Further investigation is needed to understand why the network had a problem classifying this particular species.
 A perfect result would have predictions for each species only along the diagonal.</p>
 <p><center>
 <img src="https://github.com/pnanimal/Portfolio/blob/images/AudioDeepLearning/ANNConfusionMatrix.png" align: center>
 </p></center>
 <b>Figure 14.
 ANN confusion matrix.</b><BR>
-<p>Upon inspecting the training and validation losses and accuracy, the ANN begins to overfit the training data after fifty epochs, but until that point, the net converges to a solution with errors decreasing in the validation data along with the training data (Figure 15).</b>
+<p>Upon inspecting the training and validation losses and accuracy, the ANN begins to overfit the training data after fifty epochs, but until that point, the net converges to a solution with errors decreasing in the validation data along with the training data (Figure 15).
 <p><center>
 <img src="https://github.com/pnanimal/Portfolio/blob/images/AudioDeepLearning/ANNCharts.png" align: center>
 </p></center>